or, THIS PUB CRAWL COULD HAVE BEEN A NOVEL BUT PEOPLE DON’T READ ANYMORE

 As the crawl evolved, so did the neighborhood.
 Bars changed hands, names, and atmospheres.
 Some, like the Point Bar and Grill, disappeared altogether.
 German culture once had a strong influence on CP, but the last German bar shut down, taking with it the cheapest Spaten brews in North America and the ability to order pretzels or spaetzle with each beer.

 New waves of immigration were transforming not just Flushing but all of America, and it was clear that those waves were spreading to CP.
-Hispanics, particularly Colombians, moved into the south part of College Point, which offers lower rents and quicker access to the subway.
-The waterfront, once strewn with vacant lots and abandoned factories, teemed with new condominiums.
-As soon as new waterfront properties were completed, they seemed to be populated by successful Asian-Americans who no longer wanted to live in a Chinatown.
+Hispanic immigrants, particularly those from Colombia, moved into the south part of College Point, which offered both lower rents and quicker access to the subway.
+Developers turned the waterfront, once strewn with vacant lots and abandoned factories, into a string of new condominium complexes.
+Successful Asian-Americans purchased many of these waterfront residences, making their homes on land that previously sat fallow for decades.

 The New York Times, that guarantor of safeness and social acceptance for its largely unadventurous audience, began to pay more attention to College Point.
 First, it wrote a profile of College Point real estate … in which it called the neighborhood “College Park.”
 The piece featured old-stock suburban-style homes as well as the new waterfront condoplexes that had begun to appear.
 The piece also chronicled the townspeople’s concerns about overdevelopment and mentioned plans for a retail complex at the old rubber factory.